IBM/aspera-cli/README.erb.md

 ## Aspera Transfer Service

+Aka Aspera Files, Aspera on Cloud...

 ### First time use

 Using the ATS requires an "Aspera ID" (https://id.asperasoft.com/) and have a subscription associated to it.

 On first execution, the user is asked to login to Aspera ID using a web browser.
 This creates an "ats_id" identifier (stored in a cache file).

 When only one ats_id is created, it is taken by default.
-Else it shall be specified with --ats-id or using a parameter group.
+Else it shall be specified with --ats-id or using a option preset.

 Note: APIs are described here: [https://ts.asperasoft.com/ats-guide/getting-started-guide/# guide_transfers_create_ak](https://ts.asperasoft.com/ats-guide/getting-started-guide/# guide_transfers_create_ak)